-The ophthalmologist evaluates and integrates the findings of the comprehensive ophthalmic examination with all aspects of the patient's health status and social situation in determining an appropriate course of action. (good quality, strong recommendation) Patients are considered in one c three general categories based on the results of the evaluation: patients with no risk factors, patients with risk factors, and patients with conditions that require intervention.
+The ophthalmologist evaluates and integrates the findings of the comprehensive ophthalmic examination with all aspects of the patient's health status and social situation in determining an appropriate course of action.
+Patients are considered in one of three general categories based on the results of the evaluation: patients with no risk factors, patients with risk factors, and patients with conditions that require intervention.

-Category I: Patients with No Risk Factors
+Category I: Patients With No Risk Factors

-When the initial comprehensive evaluation is normal or involves only optical abnormalities that require corrective lenses, the ophthalmologist reviews the findings with the patient and renders advice regarding an appropriate interval for re-examination.
+When the initial comprehensive evaluation is normal or involves only refractive errors that require corrective lenses, the ophthalmologist reviews the findings with the patient and renders advice regarding an appropriate interval for re-examination.
 Although this is considered a low-risk category, periodic re-examination is indicated to detect new, potentially asymptomatic, or unrecognized ocular disease, such as glaucoma, diabetic retinopathy, and AMD, the incidence of which increases with age.

-A 5-year observational study of a nationally representative cohort of Medicare beneficiaries showed that patients 65 and older who had more regular eye examinations experienced less decline in vision and functional status than those who had less frequent examinations.149 For each additional year in which a patient received an eye examination, there was an increased likelihood of continuing to read newsprint and maintaining activities of daily living, and there was a decreased risk of developing new limitations in activities of daily living and instrumental activities of daily living.
+A 5-year observational study of a nationally representative cohort of Medicare beneficiaries showed that patients 65 and older who had more regular eye examinations experienced less decline in vision and functional status than those who had less frequent examinations.
+For each additional year in which a patient received an eye examination, there was an increased likelihood of continuing to read newsprint and maintaining activities of daily living.
+There was also a decreased risk of developing new limitations in activities of daily living and instrumental activities of daily living.
 Instrumental activities of daily living are activities related to independent living and include preparing meals, managing money, shopping for groceries or personal items, performing light or heavy housework, and using a telephone.

-There is no strong evidence in the literature to define the optimal frequency of eye examinations of patients under 65 with no eye symptoms or signs.
-There is some evidence that clinically significant fundus abnormalities in asymptomatic patients increase with age,150 but other evidence suggests that the diagnostic yield of dilated fundus examination in asymptomatic patients is not high, particularly in younger age groups.151 In the absence of symptoms or other indications following the initial comprehensive medical eye evaluation, periodic evaluations are recommended at the frequency indicated in Table 2, which takes into account the relationship between increasing age and the risk of asymptomatic or undiagnosed disease.
-At the time of each comprehensive medical eye evaluation, the ophthalmologist will reassess the patient to determine the appropriate follow-up interval. (high quality, strong recommendation) Adults with no signs or risk factors for eye disease should receive a comprehensive medical eye evaluation at age 40 if they have not previously received one.152 (moderate quality, strong recommendation)
+There is little evidence in the literature to define the optimal frequency of eye examinations of patients under 65 with no eye symptoms or signs.
+There is some evidence that clinically significant fundus abnormalities in asymptomatic patients increase with age, but other evidence suggests that the diagnostic yield of dilated fundus examination in asymptomatic patients is low, particularly in younger age groups.
+In the absence of symptoms or other indications following the initial comprehensive medical eye evaluation, periodic evaluations are recommended at the frequency indicated in Table 2, which takes into account the relationship between increasing age and the risk of asymptomatic or undiagnosed disease.
+At the time of each comprehensive medical eye evaluation, the ophthalmologist will reassess the patient to determine the appropriate follow-up interval.
+Adults with no signs or risk factors for eye disease should have a comprehensive medical eye evaluation at age 40 if they have not previously received one.

-Interim evaluations, such as screenings, refractions, or less extensive evaluations, are indicated to address episodic minor problems and complaints, or for patient reassurance. (high quality, strong recommendation) Other situations may warrant a comprehensive medical eye evaluation.
-The extent of the interim evaluation to be performed is determined by the patient's condition, symptoms, and by the ophthalmologist's medical judgment.
+Interim evaluations, such as screenings, refractions, or less extensive evaluations, are indicated to address episodic minor problems and complaints, or for patient reassurance.
+Other situations may warrant a comprehensive medical eye evaluation.
+The extent of the interim evaluation to be performed is determined by the patient's condition, symptoms, and the ophthalmologist's medical judgment.

-Age (years) Frequency of Evaluation 65 or older 149 Every 1-2 years (II++, moderate quality, strong recommendation) 55-64 Every 1-3 years (moderate quality, strong recommendation) 40-54 Every 2-4 years (moderate quality, strong recommendation) Under 40 5-10 years (moderate quality, strong recommendation)
+Age (years) Frequency of Evaluation

+65 or older Every 1-2 years

+55-64 Every 1-3 years

+40-54 Every 2-4 years

+Under 40 Every 5-10 years